Zekumoru/jfz-notes/01 Book/exercises/Lesson 7.md

 ## 1 | Word practice

-Read the sentences below.
-You will need them when answering the reading comprehension questions later.
+Replace the words inside the parenthesis to their corresponding hiragana.

 1. (mo)ri [forest]
 2. (mo)(mi)じ [maple leaf]